magneticio/vamp.io/content/split-into-services.md

     identifier: split a monolith into services
     weight: 30
 ---
+## Overview

-In the [previous tutorial we did some basic canary releasing on two versions of a monolithic application](/canary-release/).
+In the [previous tutorial we did some basic canary releasing on two versions of a monolithic application](/run-a-canary-release/).
 Very nice, but Vamp isn't called the *Very Awesome Microservices Platform* for nothing.

 The next step is to split our monolithic Sava application into separate services.

 ### In this tutorial we will:

-* define a new service topology
+1. define a new service topology
-* learn about environment variables and service discovery
+2. learn about environment variables and service discovery

+## In depth

-## Define a new service topology
+### Step 1: Define a new service topology

 To prove our point, we are going to slightly "over-engineer" our services solution.
 This will also help us demonstrate how we can later remove parts of our solution using Vamp.
 For now, we'll split the